A Universal Ordinary Differential Equation: Introduction

 for any $n >3.$ The idea of \cite{Duffin81} is basically to replace the $\mathcal{C}^\infty$ function $g$ of \cite {Rub81} by some piecewise polynomial of fixed degree, that is to say by splines.
 Duffin also proves that considering trigonometric polynomials for function $g(x)$ leads to the universal differential equation This is done at the price of approximating function $\varphi$ respectively by splines or trigonometric splines solutions which are $\mathcal{C}^n$ (and $n$ can be taken arbitrary big) but not $\mathcal{C}^\infty$ as in \cite{Rub81}.
 Article \cite{Briggs02} proposes another universal differential equation whose construction is based on Jacobian elliptic functions.
 Notice that \cite{Briggs02} is also correcting some statements of \cite{Duffin81}.

 All the results mentioned so far are concerned with approximations of continuous functions over the whole real line.
 Approximating functions over a compact domain seems to be a different (and somewhat easier for our concerns) problem, since basically by compactness, one just needs to approximate the function locally on a finite number of intervals.
 A 1986 reference survey discussing both approximation over the real line and over compacts is \cite{boshernitzan1986universal}.
 Recently, over compact domains, the existence of universal ordinary differential equation $\mathcal{C}^\infty$ of order $3$ has been established in \cite{couturier2016construction}: it is shown that for any $a<b$, there exists a third order $\mathcal{C}^\infty$ differential equation $y'''=F(y,y',y'')$ whose solutions are dense in $\mathcal{C}^0([a,b])$.
 Notice that this is not obtained by explicitly stating such an order $3$ universal ordinary differential, and that this is a weaker notion of universality as solutions are only assumed to be arbitrary close over a compact domain and not all the real line.
-Order $3$ is argued to be a lower bound for Lipschitzian universal ODEs \cite{couturier2016construction}.
+Order $3$ is argued to be a lower bound for Lipschitz universal ODEs \cite{couturier2016construction}.

-Rubel's result has sometimes been considered to be related to be the equivalent, for analog computers, of the universal Turing machines.
+Rubel's result has sometimes been considered to be the equivalent, for analog computers, of the universal Turing machines.
 This includes Rubel's paper motivation given in \cite[page 1]{Rub81}.
 We now discuss and challenge this statement.

 Indeed, differential algebraic equations are known to be related to the General Purpose Analog Computer (GPAC) of Claude Shannon \cite{Sha41}, proposed as a model of the Differential Analysers \cite{Bus31}, a mechanical programmable machine, on which he worked as an operator.
 Notice that the original relations stated by Shannon in \cite{Sha41} between differential algebraic equations and GPACs have some flaws, that have been corrected later by \cite{Pou74} and \cite{GC03}.
 Using the better defined model of GPAC of \cite{GC03}, it can be shown that functions generated by GPAC exactly correspond to polynomial ordinary differential equations.
 Some recent results have established that this model, and hence polynomial ordinary differential equations can be related to classical computability \cite{JOC2007} and complexity theory \cite{ICALP2016}.